Momofuku (restaurants)

 Momofuku is a culinary brand established by chef David Chang in 2004 with the opening of Momofuku Noodle Bar.
-It includes restaurants in New York City, Toronto, Las Vegas, and Los Angeles (Noodle Bar, Ssäm Bar, Ko, Má Pêche (defunct), Seiōbo, Noodle Bar Toronto, Kōjin, Fuku, Fuku+, CCDC, Nishi, Ando, Las Vegas, Fuku Wall St, Kāwi), a bakery established by pastry chef Christina Tosi (Milk Bar), a bar (Nikai), and a quarterly magazine (Lucky Peach).
-The restaurants are notable for their innovative take on cuisine while supporting local, sustainable and responsible farmers and food purveyors.
+It includes restaurants in New York City, Toronto (defunct), Las Vegas, and Los Angeles.
+Its various restaurants are called Noodle Bar, Ssäm Bar, Ko, Má Pêche (defunct), Seiōbo, Noodle Bar Toronto (defunct), Kōjin, Fuku, Fuku+, CCDC, Nishi, Ando, Las Vegas, Fuku Wall St, Kāwi.
+The company also runs a bakery established by pastry chef Christina Tosi (Milk Bar), a bar (Nikai), and a quarterly magazine (Lucky Peach).

 Chang has written that the name "Momofuku" is "an indirect nod" to Momofuku Ando, the Japanese-Taiwanese inventor of instant ramen.
+The name means "lucky peach."
 Chang has suggested it is not an accident that he chose a word that sounds similar to the curse word "motherfucker".